Welcome to today's edition of the Rush 24-7 podcast.

 The wild guess.

-So it's wearing down, second law thermodynamics, oh yeah, well, there's wearing down.
+So it's wearing down, second law, thermodynamics.

 We're going backwards here.

-Universe still found up and operating.
+Universe still wound up and operating.

 Therefore, here's the bottom line.

-Whether he knows it or not, this is the key point here for the Archbishop of Canterbury.
+Whether he knows it or not, and this is the key point here for the Archbishop of Canterbury.

 His very existence is a miracle, as is all of ours, a miracle.